 (k) the measures that will be taken to ensure a record is kept of measures taken under the security plan.

-(3) In addition to the matters required by subregulation (2), a security plan for the purposes of an SRS manufacture licence, or an SRS storage licence, must include the following —
+(3) In addition to the matters required by subregulation (2), a security plan for the purposes of an SSAN manufacture licence, or an SSAN storage licence, must include the following —

 (a) the address and a site plan of the place to which the licence will relate (the site);

-(b) the measures that will be taken to ensure that the required details of any SRS manufactured or received at, or despatched from, the site are recorded and reconciled;
+(b) the measures that will be taken to ensure that the required details of any SSAN manufactured or received at, or despatched from, the site are recorded and reconciled;

-(c) the measures that will be taken to ensure that no SRS at the site is supplied to a person unless the person is an authorised person;
+(c) the measures that will be taken to ensure that no SSAN at the site is supplied to a person unless the person is an authorised person;

 (d) the measures that will be taken to ensure that a record is kept of —

-(i) the details of any person to whom an SRS at the site is supplied and the person’s authority under these regulations to possess the SRS; and
+(i) the details of any person to whom an SSAN at the site is supplied and the person’s authority under these regulations to possess the SSAN; and

-(ii) the required details of the SRS supplied;
+(ii) the required details of the SSAN supplied;

-(e) the measures that will be taken to ensure any unlawful entry or attempted unlawful entry to the site or any theft, attempted theft, or unexplained loss, of any SRS at the site is investigated and reported to the Chief Officer and a police officer.
+(e) the measures that will be taken to ensure any unlawful entry or attempted unlawful entry to the site or any theft, attempted theft, or unexplained loss, of any SSAN at the site is investigated and reported to the Chief Officer and a police officer.

-(4) In addition to the matters required by subregulation (2), a security plan for the purposes of an SRS transport licence must include the following —
+(4) In addition to the matters required by subregulation (2), a security plan for the purposes of an SSAN transport licence must include the following —

-(a) the measures that will be taken to ensure that any SRS is loaded for transport and unloaded after transport at a place where the SRS is secure;
+(a) the measures that will be taken to ensure that any SSAN is loaded for transport and unloaded after transport at a place where the SSAN is secure;

-(b) the measures that will be taken to monitor at all times the location of any SRS while it is being transported;
+(b) the measures that will be taken to monitor at all times the location of any SSAN while it is being transported;

-(c) the measures that will be taken to ensure that the required details of any SRS being transported is recorded at the beginning and end of the journey and reconciled;
+(c) the measures that will be taken to ensure that the required details of any SSAN being transported is recorded at the beginning and end of the journey and reconciled;

-(d) the measures that will be taken to ensure that no SRS is consigned for transport by or to a person unless the person is an authorised person;
+(d) the measures that will be taken to ensure that no SSAN is consigned for transport by or to a person unless the person is an authorised person;

 (e) the measures that will be taken to ensure that a record is kept of —

-(i) the details of the consignor and consignee of any SRS being transported and their authority under these regulations to possess the SRS; and
+(i) the details of the consignor and consignee of any SSAN being transported and their authority under these regulations to possess the SSAN; and

-(ii) the required details of the SRS supplied;
+(ii) the required details of the SSAN supplied;

-(f) the measures that will be taken to ensure any unlawful entry to or use of a vehicle used to transport any SRS, or any attempted such entry or use, or any theft, attempted theft or unexplained loss of any SRS while it is being transported is investigated and reported to the Chief Officer.
+(f) the measures that will be taken to ensure any unlawful entry to or use of a vehicle used to transport any SSAN, or any attempted such entry or use, or any theft, attempted theft or unexplained loss of any SSAN while it is being transported is investigated and reported to the Chief Officer.

-(5) A security plan for the purposes of an SRS fertiliser licence must include the following —
+(5) A security plan for the purposes of an SSAN fertiliser licence must include the following —

 (a) the material listed in subregulation (2)(d) to (k);

-(b) such of the material required in a security plan under subregulation (3) or (4) as is relevant to the activities relating to any SRS that will be conducted by the holder of the licence.
+(b) such of the material required in a security plan under subregulation (3) or (4) as is relevant to the activities relating to any SSAN that will be conducted by the holder of the licence.

 [Regulation 31 amended in Gazette 4 Oct 2011 p.
 3952; 2 Dec 2013 p.
-5510.]
+5510; 5 Feb 2016 p.
+363-4.]

 32. Dealing with applications

-(1) In this regulation, a legitimate purpose for an SRS is —
+(1) In this regulation, a legitimate purpose for an SSAN is —

 (a) using it to commercially and lawfully manufacture explosives that have commercial application; or

-(b) using it to commercially and lawfully manufacture a product that is not and does not contain an SRS or an illegal product; or
+(b) using it to commercially and lawfully manufacture a product that is not and does not contain an SSAN or an illegal product; or

 (c) using it as fertiliser in primary production; or